johnalison/WorkingPhilosophy/Lists.md

 # What do you we do now that will be totally replaced in 100 years?

+- Combustion Engines
+- Charcoal Grills
+- Driving
+- Eating insance amounts of sugar
+- War on drugs

 # What important truth do very few people agree with you on?

 Atomic weapons

 # Montras

+-) Is this essential ?
+-) What is this ?
+-) What if there are no problems, problems to who ?
+-) Will this help be get what I want ?
+-) Where is the truth in this ?
+-) Will this matter in a month ?

 # Things Ive started and stopped